ethereum/consensus-specs/specs/beacon-chain.md

     'proof_of_possession': ['int256'],
     'withdrawal_shard': 'int64',
     'withdrawal_address`: 'bytes20',
-    'randao_commitment`: 'hash32',
+    'randao_commitment`: 'hash32'
 }
 ```

-If they wish to deposit more than 32 ETH, they would need to make multiple calls.
+If the user wishes to deposit more than 32 ETH, they would need to make multiple calls.
 When the contract publishes a `ChainStart` log, this initializes the chain, calling `on_startup` with:

 * `initial_validator_entries` equal to the list of data records published as HashChainValue logs so far, in the order in which they were published (oldest to newest).
 * `genesis_time` equal to the `time` value published in the log